decima/clay/README.md

-# Clay API - assets Manager
+# Clay - assets Manager

-A simple api for assets managements.
+A simple app for assets managements using symfony and some frontend not already chosen.

+The aim of this app is to manage all my RPG Assets by tags and categories.

+Todo :
+- add frontend
+- add categories management
+- add api routes
+- add tests